epfl-ada/ada-2021-project-therealabracadabra/README.md

 ## Sentiment analysis
 A general sentiment analysis has been made for both newspapers for each year.
 An emotion analysis has also been made for each subject described above.
+Multiple notebooks have been made because the processing is very long, especially for the text2emotion library, so it helps doing it simultaneously.
+The first type of notebook is comprised of: 2015_2016_2017.ipynb, 2018.ipynb, 2019.ipynb, 2020+graphics.ipynb.
+On these notebooks the average value for sentiments and emotions by year, by journal is calculated.
+It was the initial work on the sentiment analysis, to see if it was relevant to continue working on it.
+The second type of notebook for the sentiment analysis is compriised of: sent_nltk_by_subject_V2.ipynb, sent_text2_by_subject_V2.ipynb, NLTK_Pvalue_yby.ipynb.
+This is the continuation of the first part.
+These contain a sentiment analysis for certain subjects such as immigration and religion.
+The main difference is that T-test are done on these three notebooks to establish the statiscal significance.
+And lastly the Washington_Post.ipynb is a notebook where various types of sentiment analysis done in previous notebooks are done on the third journal, and a comparison with the two other journals with some graphics is also present.

 ## Verification
 At the end, the “parameters” which significantly allow to make the difference between the two journals are applied on a third newspaper.
 We have chosen the Washington post which has a [lean left bias] (https://www.allsides.com/news-source/washington-post-media-bias) as NY times.